avast/cactus/gpbv3/README.md

 See [unit tests](src/test/scala/com/avast/cactus/v3/test/CactusMacrosTestV3.scala) for more examples.

+Note: Don't forget to add `import com.avast.cactus.v3._` always when you work with anything GPBv3 specific.

 ## Any

 The `Any` is by design very benevolent from a types POV.
 The Cactus provides better API for parsing messages hidden in `Any` field: